NEURAL-Y/Ice-Orca/README.md

           Detailed Analysis
 ```

-The goal is simple:

 > **Help users discover what is interesting in their data, rather than merely drawing whatever chart they manually requested.**

-## 🔬 Example Concept
+## Example Concept

-A dataset overview could look like:
+A dataset overview, with distributions embedded directly in the summary:

 ```text
 ┌─────────────────────────────────────────────────────────────┐